kallimachos/sphinxmark/README.rst

          'sphinxmark',
       ]

 #.
-Specify a static directory in ``conf.py`` for your watermark files.
+Specify a static directory in ``conf.py`` for your image files.
 If the
-   path does not exist, the watermark extension creates the directory and populates it with ``watermark.css`` and ``watermark-draft.png``:
+   path does not exist, the sphinxmark extension creates the directory and populates it with ``watermark.css`` and ``watermark-draft.png``:

    .. code::